Slevinski/slevinski.github.io/series/dms-plan/README.md

 The strongest default order is:

-1. **Data Management and Sharing Plan presentation** for the main workflow argument
+1. **Data Management and Sharing Plan slides** for the main workflow argument
 2. **Data Management and Sharing Plan essay** for a careful written version